 Brexit – Information for doctors

-Many doctors, and others, will have questions about how the UK’s withdrawal from the European Union (EU) will affect doctors from Europe already working in the UK, and those who may wish to do so in the future.
+Here is some information about what this means for doctors from Europe already working in the UK, and for those who may wish to do so in the future.

 Where we refer to the European Economic Area (EEA) below, this includes all countries within the EU as well as Iceland, Liechtenstein and Norway.

 How will EEA and Swiss doctors join the register now that a deal has been agreed?

-If the UK and the EU agree a deal, we will enter into a transition period until 31 December 2020.
-We expect there would be no change to how we register doctors for the duration of the transition period.
+As the UK and the EU have agreed a deal, we’ll now be in a transition period until 31 December 2020.
+There’ll be no change to how we register doctors during this transition period.

-How will Brexit affect doctors from the UK who want to work in Europe?
+How does this deal affect doctors from the UK who want to work in Europe?

-If the UK leaves with a deal, there should be no change in how you gain registration in EEA countries during the transition period.
-What happens after that will of course depend on the outcome of the negotiations throughout this period.
+During the transition period there should be no change in how you gain registration in EEA countries.
+What happens after that will depend on the outcome of the negotiations throughout this period.